On This Page:

 She throws the seed cup onto the floor and we fetch it and bring it back to her.

-Alternatively, place several buckets on the ends of the manzita perch they are sitting on and they will run to fetch all the cups and throw them down to the ground.
+You can either hand the cup to the budgie or place several on the ends of the manzita perch they are sitting on and they will run to fetch all the cups and throw them down to the ground.

 They especially love it when this makes a big noise!